-ActivEX's Queensland tenement holding remains substantial and comprises a total of 12 granted EPMs and 3 applications, for a total of area of 1,290.5 km2.
-ActivEX currently holds a 100% interest in 14 tenements and 49% interest in the Pentland EPM Joint Venture (JV).
-The Georgetown Gold Project comprises a granted area of 149.88km2 with ActivEX holding a 100% interest in all the tenements.
+ActivEX's Queensland tenement holding remains substantial and comprises a total of 14 granted EPMs and 3 applications, for a total area of 1,923 km2.
+ActivEX currently holds a 100% interest in 16 tenements and 49% interest in the Pentland EPM Joint Venture (JV).
 In addition through its 100% subsidiary ActivEX Canning the Company holds 9 granted EPC's (Exploration Permit for Coal).

-These licence areas cover highly prospective terrain for copper, gold and lithium mineralisation in north Queensland at the Gilberton Project (Etheridge Province), Cloncurry Project (Eastern Succession of Mount Isa Inlier), Pentland Project (Macrossan and Cape River Provinces), Ravenswood Project (Charters Towers Province) and southeast Queensland at the Esk, Barambah and Coalstoun Projects (Tasman Fold Belt).
+These licence areas cover highly prospective terrain for copper, gold and critical mineralisation in north Queensland at the Gilberton Project (Etheridge Province), Pentland Project (Macrossan and Cape River Provinces), and southeast Queensland at the Esk, Barambah and Coalstoun Projects (Tasman Fold Belt).